For details about Easter events and services go to: https://easter.vineyardcolumbus.org/

 In this next season, we will focus on:

-- Expanding asylum clinics in partnership with trusted local legal organizations (offering more than eight clinics annually)
+- Expanding asylum clinics in partnership with trusted local legal organizations (offering several clinics annually)

 - Continuing free health clinics